 In search of adventure?
-Join H2O’s Alligator and Wildlife Tour to see if you can spot these creatures:
+Join H2O’s Alligator and Wildlife Tour in the Forest Preserve to see if you can spot these creatures:

 Alligators are plentiful on Hilton Head Island and live in freshwater.
 They can grow up to 15 feet long, weigh up to 1,000 pounds and can live up to 50 years in the wild.
 This apex predator will eat anything, alive or dead, it can get its jaws around.
 To determine the length of an alligator, count the inches between the nose bump and eye bump: that number translates into feet.